BaileyJM02/LabelAPI/README.md

 	"path": "parent/sub-parent/example"
 }
 ```
-This would return a full label mathcing the path, like so, encased in a success response:
+This would return a full label matching the path, like so, encased in a success response:
 ```json
 {
     "status": "success",